Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 13. Skelligs Chocolate Factory

-Probably the best places to visit on the Ring of Kerry when… it’s raining!
+When planning your Ring of Kerry things to do list you can also include this one.
+It is probably the best places to visit on the Ring of Kerry when… it’s raining!
 If you go to the factory during the week, you can watch how the chocolates are made in the open-plan kitchens.
 Yes, you can taste some of them too!

 There is also a little cafe, so it’s a perfect point for a coffee break while driving the Ring of Kerry.